Find the Right Solar Panel Supplier for Your Home

 Buying solar panels is a solid investment, so you need to make sure that you choose the right one for you.
 The market has flooded with installers who claim that they are the best.
 If you don’t know what to look for, you may get overwhelmed by all the information.
 Here are some tips to help you through the process of solar panel installation.

 Tip 1: MSC Certified

 It is of utmost importance that the installer you choose is MSC accredited.
-A good solar panel installer would generally be a member of the Renewable Energy Assurance Limited (REAL), or the Solar Trade Association (STA).
+A good solar panel installer would generally be a member of the Renewable Energy Assurance Limited (REAL) or the Solar Trade Association (STA).
 You should also be aware of who will carry out the actual installation.
 If it is a subcontracting company, you have to make sure that they are MCS accredited as well.

 Tip 2: Home Visit